Showing posts with label Udon Thani. Show all posts

 Initially, we tried to get in the main area down the side, but it was absolutely mobbed from around thirty minutes before kick-off.
 We ended up in one of the new sections near the corner flag, with a tree of all things restricting the view slightly.

 The Main Stand had covered seating on the far side.
 Opposite were open deep steps to allow sitting, with extensions on either side.
-The ends around the running track had open deep steps, with the visiting fans being plonked in a small section in the corner.
+The ends of the running track had open deep steps, with the visiting fans being plonked in a small section in the corner.

-The Army fans were well regimented.
+The Army fans were well-regimented.
 It was as though they were still on duty.
-They remained silent but then chanted in unison; whereas the home support had several little groups around the arena all playing their own instruments and singing their own songs.
+They remained silent but then chanted in unison, whereas the home support had several little groups around the arena all playing their own instruments and singing their own songs.

-The match got underway and soon became clear that it wasn’t going to be a classic.
+The match got underway, and soon became clear that it wasn’t going to be a classic.
 Army’s tactics were extremely obvious.
 They’d come north to frustrate the hosts and to try and grab a winning goal.
 Udon Thani did not look to have many ideas how to counteract this tactic.

 The hosts Milan Bubalo looked most disappointing.
 We quickly came to the conclusion that Udon were not playing with enough width to try and get around the disciplined United defence.
 Indeed, it could have been the Bangkok side who took the lead.

-On ten minutes Brazilian midfielder Diego Lima saw a header go just over the bar.
+On ten minutes, Brazilian midfielder Diego Lima saw a header go just over the bar.
 Udon were frustrated when they thought they’d sprung the offside trap.
 We thought it a poor decision at the time, and later highlights confirmed it.

 Army came close again halfway through the opening period, as Brazilian forward Erivelto saw his effort go narrowly wide.
 The half closed with a challenge that bordered on an assault on Army’s Brazilian skipper Rodrigo Frauches.
 The referee either didn’t see it or made a shocking decision not to take action.